mapbox/rio-toa/README.md

 ```
 ## Python API
 ### `rio_toa.radiance`
-The `radiance` module calculates surface radiance of Landsat 8 as outlined here: http://landsat.usgs.gov/Landsat8_Using_Product.php.
+The `radiance` module calculates top of atmosphere radiance of Landsat 8 as outlined here: http://landsat.usgs.gov/Landsat8_Using_Product.php.

 #### 1. `radiance`
 The `radiance.randiance` function accepts the following as inputs: